 Migraines have always been difficult to study since the onset of a headache is unpredictable.

-How to Stop and Avoid Brain Freeze
+How to Prevent Brain Freeze

 Drinking through a straw channels the cold liquid directly to the nerve that triggers pain.
-(9)

 - Press your tongue against the roof of your mouth.
 The heat and pressure are sometimes enough to stop the pain.

 - Open your mouth and press your thumb on the roof of your mouth to warm it.
 Drink something warm to warm up your palate; even room-temperature water can help.

 - Open your mouth and cover it with your hand.
 Then breathe in through your mouth and out through your nose.
 This will help warm the inside of your mouth.